GiordanoMancini-bio/GiordanoMancini-bio.github.io/_pages/about.md

       <a href="https://ecaslab.com/people/">Luca Santini</a>.
 I also hold a MSc Natural Sciences and a one-year master Statistics and Big Data.
     </p>
     <p>
       In my free time, I like hiking, reading, and cooking.
+I am also a GRASS GIS and Linux fan.
     </p>
   </div>